-8 What forms of PII are covered by the law?
+8 | What forms of PII are covered by the law?

-The legislation applicable in Portugal covers PII processed by totally or partially automatic means as well as PII that forms part of a (manual) filing system or is intended to form part of such systems (GDPR).
+The legislation applicable in Portugal covers PII processed by totally or partially automatic means as well as PII that forms part of a (manual) filing system or is intended to form part of such systems (the GDPR).
 PII refers to any information relating to an identified or identifiable natural person.
 The GDPR does not apply, as a rule, to the personal data of deceased persons but it foresees that member states may provide for rules regarding the processing of personal data of deceased persons.
-The DPA includes a provision foreseeing that PII relating to deceased individuals is protected in accordance with the provisions of the GDPR and those of same DPA when consisting on special categories of data foreseen in article 9 of the GDPR (genetic PII, biometric PII, PII concerning health, data concerning the individual's sex life or sexual orientation, PII revealing political opinions, trade union membership, religious or philosophical beliefs and racial or ethnic origin) or when it refers to private life PII or communication (traffic) data.
+The DPA includes a provision foreseeing that PII relating to deceased individuals is protected under the provisions of the GDPR and those of same DPA when consisting of special categories of data foreseen in article 9 of the GDPR (ie, genetic, biometric, health, sex life, sexual orientation, political opinions, trade union membership, religious or philosophical beliefs and racial or ethnic origin) or when it refers to private -life PII or communication (traffic) data.